MichaelCurrin/dev-cheatsheets/cheatsheets/other/regex/email.md

 [a-z0-9!#$%&'*+/=?^_`{|}~-]+(?:\.[a-z0-9!#$%&'*+/=?^_`{|}~-]+)*@(?:[a-z0-9](?:[a-z0-9-]*[a-z0-9])?\.)+[a-z0-9](?:[a-z0-9-]*[a-z0-9])?
 ```

-You'd be far better off not validating an email with JS at all and instead using
+You'd be far better off not validating an email with JS at all and instead using HTML as follows:

 ```html
 <input type="email" />
 ```

-to provide immediate user feedback and, of course, strong validation on the server receiving the input.
+That will provide immediate user feedback.
+It won't valid data of course send to your API or form POST request.

 You can still style your inputs based on valid and invalid input and the validation is done for you.

 ## Between breaks